pemagrg1/Easy-Chatbot/README.md

 easy wasn't it?
 Add more to categories to the conversation.aiml so that your bot can answer to any questions!
 You can also make your chatbot to any domain specific like hotel booking, food ordering, flight booking,etc.

 Try it out and let me know how it goes 😍

+### PS:
+I added more data from the aiml package which you can get after installing: `pip install aiml`